Dual Diagnosis Treatment Princeton, IL

 North Central Behavioral Health Systems - 38.6 miles from Princeton, IL

-North Central Behavioral Health Systems is a dual-diagnosis treatment center in Streator, IL that offers treatment for drug or alcohol use and mental health disorders that include PTSD as well as bulimia.
+North Central Behavioral Health Systems is a dual diagnosis treatment center in Streator, Illinois that provides treatment for mental health and substance use disorders that include obsessive compulsive disorder as well as schizophrenia.

 Address: 111 Spring Street, Suites 320-328, Streator, IL 61364 in La Salle County